iModeljs-meets-AzureDT/windfarm-iot/machine-learning-extension/README.md

 On build, extensions create a lib folder named "imjs_extensions/<extension_name>" that our itwin-viewer uses if registered in the itwin app.
 This sample provides a way to add buttons to the itwin-viewer.

+watch was added to automatically move the build files into the itwin-viewer.
+This provides a more seamless experience during development.